openrepair/datastandard/README.md

 A standard for the collection and sharing of open data on electronics repair.

-More information available at https://openrepair.org/open-data/open-standard/.
+More information available at the [OpenRepair website](https://openrepair.org/open-data/open-standard/).